 You can remove the last traces of oil and makeup residue by applying a gentle toner with a cotton ball or cleansing pad.
 Toners are useful for restoring the pH balance of skin and reducing pore size after the initial step of cleansing.
 For those of you with oily or combination skin, your cleansing routine should include toning as well.
 This is to ensure your skin looks its best at all times.

 When selecting a toner, opt for the more natural brands and avoid those with harsh alcohol-based ingredients.
 Witch Hazel is a natural alternative for those wanting to use a plant-based toner.
 Witch Hazel is a natural astringent and contains natural anti-inflammatory properties to soothe skin irritation.

 Fun fact: Witch Hazel gets its name from the use of divining rods that were traditionally used by witches to indicate the location of underground water.
 These rods were carved from the branches of the shrub.

-Once you have found the best makeup removal technique that fits into your personal routine, the important part is to stick with it as a daily ritual.
-I am guilty of sleeping in my makeup, as I am sure we all have been at one time or another.
+Once you have found the best way to remove makeup that fits into your personal routine, you have to stick with it as a daily ritual.
 The important point to remember is that a good makeup removal routine will care for your skin by removing debris, promote suppleness and elasticity, and allow your skin to reveal its natural glow.

 Having the removal tips above enumerated, here’s another piece of makeup advice that you would love to know:How do I make my eye makeup last the whole day?Leave a reply →